nengnengli/bit1029public.github.io/publications.md

 <br>

 <p style="text-align:justify;">P.S. we have another group led by A/Prof. Xin Li working on data mining, (deep) representation learning with applications to healthcare, social network analysis and recommender systems.
-We are also recruiting students to join us every year.
+We are also recruiting students to work on the related fields every year.
 For more details, please go to <a href="http://cs.bit.edu.cn/szdw/jsml/js/lixin/index.htm" > Xin's homepage@BIT </a>.
 Here's our selected publications.  </p>

 - <p style="text-align:justify;">Rui Ye, Xin Li, et al. “A Vectorized Relational Graph Convolutional Network for Multi-Relational Network Alignment”, in Proceedings of the 28th International Joint Conference on Artificial Intelligence (IJCAI), Pages:4135-4141, Aug., 2019, Macao, China.</p>